Jenil-Vekaria/Trackit/README.md

 ### Step 3: Setup .env

-To run the server you will also need to provide the `.env` variables
+To run the server, you will need the `.env` variables

 - create a new file <b>.env</b> in the root
 - open [.env.EXAMPLE](./server/.env.EXAMPLE)